ln64-git/dynamic-server-app-template/README.md

 # Dynamic Server App Template

-A template for turning any class-based application into a dynamic, remotely controllable service via CLI or HTTP.
+A template for turning any class into a dynamic, remotely controllable service via CLI or HTTP.

 ## Overview